Agile Resource Planning: The Definitive Guide

 Let’s step back a little and cast our eye over our perfect agile environment…

-And we focus our teams on one thing at time.
-We don’t have them multi-tasking on different projects, support and other stuff.
+And we focus our teams on one thing at a time.
+We don’t have them multi-tasking on different projects, support, and other stuff.

 But here’s the deal.
 It rarely if ever works out like that in practice.